milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Name (unless you want your donation to be anonymous), email address, phone number, payment card information (including name as shown on your card, billing address, expiration date, security code and payment card number) and the amount of your donation(s).

-Please note, although our Payment Services providers require all this information to process donations on our behalf, we do not receive your full security code and payment card number – we only receive the final four digits of your payment card number.
+Note: although our Payment Services providers require all this information to process donations on our behalf, we do not receive your full security code and payment card number – we only receive the final four digits of your payment card number.